him2506/DS_AND_ALGO/README.md

 #files are recursion files.
-@ files are dynamic programming. simple name files are the problems of sliding window.
+@ files are knapsack dynamic programming. simple name files are the problems of sliding window.